🇳🇿

 Labelling Gap

-Health-focused cafés — a thriving category in New Zealand — frequently build menus around whole foods and plant ingredients while treating honey as categorically separate from animal products.
+Health-focused cafés are everywhere in New Zealand, and many build menus around whole foods and plant ingredients while treating honey as something other than an animal product.
 Mānuka honey carries such a wellness aura that it appears in smoothies, açaí bowls, granola, and dressings without any disclaimer.
 A menu described as "plant-based" or "wholefood" in New Zealand does not reliably exclude honey or bee pollen.
 Always ask.

 Is this ranking right?